neoforged/.github/primers/1.21.9/index.md

     - `Weighted#streamCodec` - Constructs a stream codec for the weighted entry.
     - `WeightedList#streamCodec` - Constructs a stream codec for the weighted list.
 - `net.minecraft.util.thread.BlockableEventLoop#shouldRunAllTasks` - Returns if there are any blocked tasks.
+- `net.minecraft.world.Nameable#getPlainTextName` - Returns the string of the name component.
 - `net.minecraft.world.entity`
     - `Avatar` - An entity that makes up the base of a player.
     - `EntityReference`